-- the 8.50% Second Lien Notes (\$221.3 million as of December 31, 2022 in aggregate principal outstanding) issued August 31, 2020 pursuant to a trust indenture dated August 31, 2020 between the Corporation and TSX Trust Company of Canada, as trustee and collateral agent. - the 10.75% unsecured Junior Notes (\$70.8 million as of December 31, 2022 in aggregate principal outstanding) issued August 31, 2020 pursuant to a trust indenture dated August 31, 2020 between the Corporation and TSX Trust Company of Canada, as trustee and collateral agent.
+- the 8.50% Second Lien Notes (\$221.3 million as of December 31, 2023 in aggregate principal outstanding) issued August 31, 2020 pursuant to a trust indenture dated August 31, 2020 between the Corporation and TSX Trust Company of Canada, as trustee and collateral agent. - the 10.75% unsecured PIK Notes (\$63.4 million as of December 31, 2023 in aggregate principal outstanding) issued August 31, 2020 pursuant to a trust indenture dated August 31, 2020 between the Corporation and TSX Trust Company of Canada, as trustee and collateral agent.

-The second lien indenture contains covenants limiting the ability of the Corporation's and certain of its material subsidiaries to incur indebtedness, create certain security interests and sell assets, make certain restricted payments and investments, as well as restricting the ability of the Corporation and certain of its material subsidiaries to amalgamate or merge with a third party or transfer all or substantially all of its assets.
+The Second Lien Notes indenture contains covenants limiting the ability of the Corporation's and certain of its material subsidiaries to incur indebtedness, create certain security interests and sell assets, make certain restricted payments and investments, as well as restricting the ability of the Corporation and certain of its material subsidiaries to amalgamate or merge with a third party or transfer all or substantially all of its assets.
 The indentures also contain covenants requiring an offer to purchase upon a change in control.

-The second lien indenture contains optional redemption provisions (requiring payment of a premium), as well as a mandatory redemption provision (described below) and provides for customary events of default, which include non-payment of principal or interest, failure to comply with covenants, the bankruptcy or insolvency of the Corporation or a material subsidiary, unsatisfied final judgment against the Corporation or a material subsidiary in excess of \$20.0 million, and failure by the Corporation or a material subsidiary to pay or otherwise comply with the terms of other indebtedness which singly or in the aggregate is in excess of \$25.0 million, which default results in an acceleration of such indebtedness.
-The second lien indenture requires mandatory redemptions from excess cash (subject to the minimum liquidity condition noted below and the other terms and conditions).
-The mandatory excess cash flow redemption provision is in effect beginning with the two-quarter period ending June 30, 2021 and mandatory redemptions are based on excess cash flow (a measure calculated based on cash provided by (used in) operating activities excluding Energas), less sustaining property, plant and equipment expenditures excluding Energas, plus all cash distributed by Energas to the Corporation held in Canada, which mandatory redemption shall be required to be made only if the Corporation has minimum liquidity of \$75.0 million calculated in accordance with the indentures.
+The Second Lien Notes indenture contains optional redemption provisions (requiring payment of a premium), as well as a mandatory redemption provision (described below) and provides for customary events of default, which include non-payment of principal or interest, failure to comply with covenants, the bankruptcy or insolvency of the Corporation or a material subsidiary, unsatisfied final judgment against the Corporation or a material subsidiary in excess of \$20.0 million, and failure by the Corporation or a material subsidiary to pay or otherwise comply with the terms of other indebtedness which singly or in the aggregate is in excess of \$25.0 million, which default results in an acceleration of such indebtedness.
+The Second Lien Notes indenture requires mandatory redemptions from excess cash (subject to the minimum liquidity condition noted below and the other terms and conditions).
+The mandatory excess cash flow redemption provision is in effect beginning with the two-quarter period ending June 30, 2021 and mandatory redemptions are based on excess cash flow (a measure calculated based on cash provided by (used in) operating activities excluding Energas, less sustaining property, plant and equipment expenditures excluding Energas, plus all cash distributed by Energas to the Corporation held in Canada, including cash distributions received by the Corporation from GNC pursuant to the Cobalt Swap and its assumption of the Energas conditional sales agreement), which mandatory redemption shall be required to be made only if the Corporation has minimum liquidity of \$75.0 million calculated in accordance with the Second Lien Notes indentures.